Wendy (singer)

-Aside of her music career, Wendy has appeared on television shows, being panelist on reality show We Got Married (2015–2016), Trick & True (2016–2017), being cast on comedy show Saturday Night Live Korea (2021), hosted on Mysterious Record Shop (2021).
-Additionally, Wendy is currently hosting radio program Wendy's Youngstreet (2021–present).
+Apart from her music career, Wendy has made various television appearance, such as being a panelist on reality show We Got Married (2015–2016), Trick & True (2016–2017), being cast on comedy show Saturday Night Live Korea (2021), and hosting Mysterious Record Shop (2021).
+From 2021 to 2023, Wendy hosted the radio program Wendy's Youngstreet, made her theatrical debut in the musical Rebecca in 2023 and in 2025, she started a web show Today is Wendy.

-Life and career

-1994–2014: Early life and career beginnings
+Early life and education

 Wendy was born on February 21, 1994, in Seongbuk-dong, a neighborhood in Seongbuk District in Seoul, South Korea.
 Coming from a family of music lovers, Wendy showed interest in becoming a singer when she was only six years old.
 Besides her passion for singing, she is also able to play several instruments, including the piano, guitar, flute, and saxophone.

 She lived with her family in Jecheon until her fifth year of elementary school, when she moved to Canada with her older sister, Shon Seung-hee, to study abroad.
 She lived in Brockville, Ontario before moving to the United States to attend Shattuck-Saint Mary's in Faribault, Minnesota, where she was an honor student and athlete, and earned various awards for academics and music-related activities.
 There, she started using her English name 'Wendy Shon'.
 Returning to Canada, she later studied at Richmond Hill High School in Richmond Hill, Ontario, where she participated in the school's show choir called Vocal Fusion.
-While living in both countries, she became fluent in English and also learned to speak some French and Spanish.
+While living in both countries, she became fluent in English.

 Her parents were initially against her pursuing a career in music and wanted her to focus on her studies, but while she was still in high school, they eventually allowed her to audition to become a singer in South Korea.

+Career

+2010–2014: Pre-debut

 In 2010, she submitted an online audition for Koreaboo's Global Auditions in 2011 with Cube Entertainment.
 Though she was not the final winner, she was one of fifteen finalists personally picked by Korean singer G.NA and Koreaboo from over 5,000 videos to continue to the final round in Vancouver, British Columbia, Canada, and open for G.NA's first solo showcase.
 In 2018, YG Entertainment founder Yang Hyun-suk revealed Wendy once auditioned for the company but was not accepted.

-Wendy originally did not intend to audition for SM Entertainment, but was cast by the company when she accompanied a friend to the S.M.
-Global Audition in Canada in 2012.
+Wendy originally did not intend to audition for SM Entertainment, but was cast by the company when she accompanied a friend to the SM Global Audition in Canada in 2012.
 She recalled singing Kim Gun-mo's "Moon of Seoul" and passed.
 She trained for less than two years before she was introduced as a member of S.M.
 Entertainment's predebut group SM Rookies on March 14, 2014.
 As part of SM Rookies, Wendy released the song "Because I Love You" for the soundtrack of the Mnet drama Mimi and appeared in the song's music video.